LineageOS/lineage_wiki/_includes/templates/device_specific/before_lineage_install_ab_copy_partitions.md

 ## Pre-install instructions

+{% include alerts/warning.html content="Failure to follow these steps can result in a hard-brick" %}

 In some cases slot `b` can be unpopulated or contain much older firmware than slot `a`, leading to various issues including a potential hard-brick.
 We can work around that by copying the contents of slot `a` to slot `b`.

 To do this, sideload the copy-partitions.zip package by doing the following: